OCA/project/project_stage_state/README.md

 For example, this can allow to define automated actions and business logic for Tasks not yet “Started”, knowing that “Started” means different Stages in different Projects.

+Additionally adds a “Folded in Statusbar” flag to Stages, giving control on the stages visible on Tasks and Issues Stage statusbar.